Indian Head Water Storage Tank Replacement

 The water tank located off Indian Head Heights is a key asset in Framingham's water distribution system.
 The 3.5 million gallon tank provides storage for over half of the average daily water demand in the Town's distribution system.

 Initially installed in 1939, the tank is aged and needs to be replaced.
 Due to its current condition, age and the critical nature of this tank, it is not reasonable to take it out of service for extensive repairs.

 To continue providing high water quality and fire protection, two smaller tanks will replace the existing tank for a combined total of 3.5 million gallons.
 The smaller, narrower profile of the two tanks not only sit better on the site they will allow redundancy in the system when repairs are needed.
-The project site design will also consider access, security, stormwater management and landscape screening improvements.
+The project site design has considered access, security, stormwater management and landscape screening improvements.